-Breasts are made up of fat and breast tissue (the milk ducts and lobules, which may be called glandular tissue).
+Breasts are made up of breast tissue (the milk ducts and lobules, which may be called glandular tissue) and fat.
 Connective tissue helps hold everything place.
 Learn more about breast anatomy.

 Breast density compares the area of breast and connective tissue seen on a mammogram to the area of fat.
 Breast and connective tissue are denser than fat and this difference shows up on a mammogram (see images below).